junxit/us-congress-code/title-25/chapter-14/sec-677s.md

 section: 677s
 ---

 # § 677s.
-Valid leases, permits, liens, etc., unaffected
+Omitted

-Nothing in this subchapter shall abrogate any valid lease, permit, license, right-of-way, lien, or other contract heretofore approved.
+## Notes

-## Source credit
+### Codification

-(Aug.
+Section, act Aug.
 27, 1954, ch.
 1009, § 20, 68 Stat.
-877.)
+877, which provided that nothing in this subchapter would abrogate any valid lease, permit, license, right-of-way, lien, or other contract approved before Aug.
+27, 1954, was omitted from the Code as being of special and not general application.